Can you spot the difference between the following two report pages?

 But, the key takeover here is: we practically didn’t change the original look of the report – we’ve just dramatically improved the underlying processes, by leveraging “DAX fusion” enhancement of the engine!
 In simple words, the engine was able to generate one single DAX query for all the matrix elements, instead of creating a separate query for each measure, as was the case with card visuals.

-The same outcome can be achieved by using a free custom visual “Card with States” from OkViz.
+The same outcome can be achieved by using a new card visual in Power BI, where you can place multiple measures within the single visual (similar to a matrix we used above), or free custom visual “Card with States” from OkViz.

 Therefore, everything is the same for our users, except they will see the numbers much faster now!
 And you know what it means when your users get the results faster – “USERS-WILL-LOVE-YOU”:)